 |P||Passer (to pass)|

-The most helping verb in French would definitely be avoir.
-In this case, all the rest of the verbs which don’t fall in the category of être pair with avoir.
+If the award for the most helping verb had to be given, it would be definitely be for avoir.
+All the rest of the verbs which don’t fall in the category above pair with it.

 Step 1: Know Your Present Tense